Student Management Policy: Developing Responsible Citizens

 - Integrity, honesty, and respect of others’ property are values that support self and mutual respect.
 Cheating, lying, forging signatures, stealing, and vandalism, are all serious offenses that will result in corrective measures.

-- Punishment should fit the offense and be consistent with the spirit of GBS philosophy; hence it is the behavior that is targeted, not the person.
+- Consequences should fit the offense and be consistent with the spirit of GBS philosophy; hence it is the behavior that is targeted, not the person.

 - All adults in the school must provide role models for responsible behavior and self-control.